 Disabled Homeless Preference - This preference will be verified through review of the referral from a Homes for Good approved entity.

-Over/Under Housed Homes for Good Project-Based Preference - This preference will be verified through review of PHA's own records, including verifying that appropriate-sized housing stock is not available in the relevant program.
+Permanent Housed Family Preference - This preference will be verified through review of PHA's own records, including verifying that appropriate-sized housing stock is not available in the relevant program.